julia-tong/Maltris/docs/final.md

     ('Total Line Clears:', 0)
     ('Best attempt, gamesplayed: ', 5190, ' avglvls: ', 14.702504816955685, ' avgclears: ', 0.39113680154142583)

 When running 100 games with pieces being randomly placed, our average levels have actually decreased by 0.0012 blocks and our average number of lines cleared have increased by 0.0012 lines.
-This serves as a baseline for us since there is clearly no improvement when have pieces randomly placed.
+This serves as a baseline for us since there is clearly no improvement when have pieces randomly placed, whereas our AI with Q-Learning actually shows improvement over time.

 In the first few games that are run, the length of the one game is shorter than the length of a game after running it for a few minutes.
 Because the AI slowly learns that clearing lines result in a higher reward, it may take a little longer for the game to finish if it is actually able to place and rotate each piece in a strategic manner.
 When we run the game with a random generator, the game seems to end almost instantaneously.